SoDevLog/PyTrading/README.md

 <img style="margin: 10px" src="images/TradingInPython.png" alt="TradingInPython" />

-Here you can download the platform to make data analysis trading on stocks market.
+Here you can download the platform **TradingInPython** to make data analysis trading on stocks market.

-## Install
+# Install

 Just clic on **"<> Code"** then **"Download ZIP"** you will get the zip.
 Its a little long, about 200 Mo to download, but you'll get a stand alone executable.
 Nothing to install just run **TradingInPython.exe**